codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 ************************************************

 When you call ``$validation->listErrors()`` or ``$validation->showError()``, it loads a view file in the background that determines how the errors are displayed.
-By default, they display in a manner compatible with the `Bootstrap <http://getbootstrap.com/>`_ CSS framework.
+By default, they display with a class of ``errors`` on the wrapping div.
 You can easily create new views and use them throughout your application.

 Creating the Views
 ==================